nikolojedison/mustached-batman/README.md

 # mustached-batman
-A Rainmeter skin I'm fiddling with.
+A suite of Rainmeter skins I'm making.